tom-p-huck/mypage/README.md

 ### Work

 #### Robotics
 My main research interest is the hazard analysis of robot systems.
 More and more robot systems are built to collaborate directly with humans.
-Obviously, safety is a major concern when in such collaborative robot systems.
+Obviously, safety is a major concern in such collaborative robot systems.
 Thus, before becoming operational, these systems must be analyzed thoroughly to identify any hazards they may pose to humans.
 Such a procedure is called [hazard analysis](https://en.wikipedia.org/wiki/Hazard_analysis).
 A hazard analysis is mandatory for all kinds of safety-critical systems (including robots, but also all other kinds of machinery, medical devices, etc.).
 <hr/>
 <p align="center">
 	<img src="images/HumanRobotExample.png" alt="drawing" width="300"/>